-Registrants of the College of Vocational Rehabilitation Professionals (the College) may be granted a Leave of Absence (LOA) from Practice Status upon application to the College.
-Types and periods of leave may vary depending on personal circumstance and can be requested initially for up to 12 months.
-The registrant must complete the annual registration renewal each year, be it at practice status or continued leave status.
+Registrants of the College of Vocational Rehabilitation Professionals may be granted a Leave of Absence (LOA) from Practice Status upon application to the College.
+Types and periods of leave may vary depending on circumstance and can be requested initially for up to 12 months.
+The Registrant must complete the annual registration renewal each year, be it at practice status or continued leave status.

-Each province and/or territory of Canada has legislation governing employment standards and regulations specific to leaves of absence.
-For the purposes of this policy, the definition of “Leave of Absence” may or may not be in absolute alignment with provincial laws, regulations and employment standards of each Registrant’s province of work.
-Reference to any applicable provincial/territorial legislation or regulations is solely for the purpose of defining types of leave that qualify under that provincial law for an employment absence.
-The policy terms and conditions for a College registration Leave of Absence shall be established and approved by the governing Board of Directors of the College and changed at the discretion of CVRP, as deemed necessary to maintain the integrity of the Registration policies of the College.
+Each province, territory and/or state has legislation governing employment standards and regulations specific to leaves of absence.
+For the purposes of this policy, the definition of “Leave of Absence” may or may not be in absolute alignment with laws, regulations and employment standards of each Registrant’s province/state of work.
+Reference to any applicable legislation or regulations is solely for the purpose of defining types of leave that qualify under that provincial law for an employment absence.
+The policy terms and conditions for a College Registration Leave of Absence shall be established and approved by the governing Board of Directors of the College and changed at the discretion of CVRP, as deemed necessary to maintain the integrity of the Registration policies of the College.

 Types of Leave

-Types of leave may include those as are commonly defined within provincial and federal laws governing employment LOA’s.
-These may include medical leave, work interruption (employment change/ disruption), military service, civic responsibility (i.e. jury duty) and compassionate leave (family care responsibility; bereavement).
+Types of leave may include those as are commonly defined by laws governing employment LOA’s.
+These may include medical leave, work interruption (employment change/disruption), military service, civic responsibility (i.e. jury duty) and compassionate leave (family care responsibility; bereavement).
 Maternity and paternity leave does not constitute a leave from practicing status.
-Following an employment maternity/paternity leave, a College registrant can apply for up to 6 months’ time of extension for submission of CEU’s.
+Following an employment maternity/paternity leave, a Registrant can apply for up to 6 months’ time of extension for submission of CEU’s.
 There will be no fee assessed for this requested CEU extension request.
 Registrants should be aware that their CEU period will be shortened.
 Request for extension must be received 15 days prior to the CEU submission dates.
 Approved LOA’s do not change the date or requirements for annual registration maintenance.